i3bit/ebg/_pages/guide.md

 `mount -t virtiofs elshared-xxxx /mnt`

-Note: Replace "xxxx" with the new 4-digit number.
+Note: Replace "xxxx" with the 4-digit number.
+Replace `/mnt` with the destination path inside the guest.

 To make the mount persistent, add the following line to /etc/fstab:

 `elshared-xxxx	/mnt	virtiofs	defaults	0	0`

-Note: Replace "xxxx" with the new 4-digit number.
+Note: Replace "xxxx" with the 4-digit number.
+Replace `/mnt` with the destination path inside the guest.

 ## 6. Uninstallation